Load complete IFC data with the Power BI data extension

 Search for "IFC" in the Get Data dialog.

-Select IFC Viewer (Extended) from the results and click Connect.
+Select IFC from the results, then select Connect.

-In the IFC file connector dialog, go to Feed Key, paste your license key into Account key, and click Connect.
+In the IFC file connector dialog, go to Feed Key, paste your license key into Account key, and select Connect.

-When prompted, enter the IFC file URL or SharePoint folder path you want to load.
-The connector supports single files and folders.
+When prompted, enter the IFC file URL, SharePoint folder path, or local folder path you want to load.
+The connector supports single

 Choose Transform Data to modify the query or Load to import directly.

-You can reference these columns directly in visuals, build relationships to master data tables (for example, cost libraries or QA registers), or create calculated tables for specialized reporting.
+After loading, you can reference the connector columns directly in visuals, build relationships to master data tables, or create calculated tables for specialized reporting.

 Tip